Curriculum

 Organizer: Kevin Hommel, PhD

-Purpose: To foster the development and review of research projects within the division.
+Purpose: Foster the development and review of research projects within the division.

-Purpose: Each CrossTalk session will include two separate 15-minute presentations from current Cincinnati Children's clinical fellows, followed by a short feedback session by the presenter's peers and mentors.
-Presentations will address planned research from junior fellows (first-year fellows) and on-going or completed research from senior fellows (second- and third-year fellows).
+Purpose: Each session will include two separate 15-minute presentations from current Cincinnati Children's clinical fellows, followed by a short feedback session by the presenter's peers and mentors.
+Presentations will address planned research from junior fellows (first-year fellows) and ongoing or completed research from senior fellows (second- and third-year fellows).

 Purpose: To keep psychologists abreast of current developments in research and clinical care.